Manually Create or Edit a Dive Log

 Tag a Buddy

-In your dive log, it’s possible to tag your Deepblu buddies so you can remember whom you went diving with.
+You may tag those who you went diving with.
 Doing so will create a link to their profile from the dive log.

-- Once you find your buddy, tap their name or profile picture to tag them in your log.
+Find your buddies at search bar and tap their name or profile picture to tag them in your log.
+Then press Done.

 Have a Dive Pro Validate and Sign Your Log

-Getting your dive log validated is easiest if you and your dive instructor or dive guide are buddies on Deepblu, because it narrows down the search.
+Getting your dive log validated is easiest if you and your dive instructor/guide are buddies on Deepblu for the sake of narrowing down the search.
 Also make sure that your dive instructor/guide is a verified Dive Pro on Deepblu.
 You can tell if they have been verified by the Dive Pro badge on their profile picture.

 To send the validation request to your dive instructor/guide: